Ubigi vs Lotsotravel: How to Pick in 2026 (NTT Backing, Laptop eSIMs, and a Europe Pricing Trap)

 | 5G | 60+ destinations, no extra cost | Available where supported |

-| Support channels | Email, help center | WhatsApp, in-app chat, email |
+| Support channels | Email, help center | WhatsApp, email |

-| Trustpilot rating | 4.1 / 5 | — |
+| Trustpilot rating | 4.1 / 5 | n/a |

-| App | iOS, Android | iOS, Android, web checkout |
+| App | iOS, Android | Website only (no app) |

 We verified prices against Ubigi's published plan pages on 2026-05-26 and matched each against the closest Lotsotravel plan from our destinations page.